 A revealing truth about myself

-A young, enthusiastic and upcoming staff of SWCorp, Hariz, who has now become a friend, asked if I wrote this blogpost.
+Updated: A young, enthusiastic and upcoming staff of SWCorp, Hariz, who has now become a friend, asked if I wrote this blogpost below.
 He provided his response, which confirms that YB Nga Kor Ming has taken interest in the matter.

 "Smlm saya baru siap buat memo kepada YBM untuk isu d batu Caves."
 (Last night, I just wrote a memo to the Yang Berhormat Menteri (Nga Kor Ming) regarding the issue at Batu Caves (which I believe he was sent to investigate)."

 My response will help all of you, my friends, to understand what I am up to.
-My role is more strategic than what most people think of me as an old nagging complainant.
+My role is more strategic than what some people think of me as an old nagging complainant.

-You can now see that although I have been defending PMX and the Madani government, I am not their apologist, but I don't mind saying that, in this respect, I am playing the role as the wise old monkey, Rafiki in the 'The Lion King.'
-A previous description of my role was likened to Lobo, a favourite TV series I followed as a child.
+You can now see that, although I have been defending PMX and the Madani government, I am not their apologist, but I don't mind saying that, in this respect, I am playing the role as the wise old mandrill, Rafiki in the animated musical film, 'The Lion King.'
+Previous I likened my role to Lobo, a favourite TV series I followed as a child.

-Truth is, I am persistent -- and many issues I followed up, have been solved.
-This does not mean that you can keep telling me your problems, and expect me to solve your problems, as you, as the original complainant also have a responsibility to get your voice heard.
+Truth is, I am persistent -- resulting in many issues I was following up on, being solved.
+This does not mean that you can keep telling me your problems, and expect me to solve your problems, as you, being the original complainant also have a responsibility to get your voice heard.
 It is a thankless job.

 Read my response to Tuan Hariz whom I respect for his proactiveness:

 I am glad the minister is showing some interest.
-Had I known he would intervene, yesterday’s blog post might not have been necessary.
+Had I known he would intervene, yesterday’s blog post would not have been necessary.
 Let’s see what unfolds from here.

-Until now, my quiet appeals to him have gone unanswered, so when I notice any action taken, it only appears to stem from assumptions that it could be due to the intervention of YBM Nga Kor Ming, rather than direct engagement.
+Until now, my quiet appeals to him have gone unanswered, so when I notice any action taken, it only appears to stem from assumptions that it could be due to the intervention of YBM Nga Kor Ming.
 I often give credit (YB Dr Zaliha and YB Dr Siti Mahmud and former minister, YBM Annuar Musa) to those who solve problems on the ground, because my job is only to speak on behalf of those who do not know who to complain to.

 That said, the issues which could have been solved by YBM Nga were also raised with others when I do not hear from him, that he would intervene.

-Whatever the case, I’ve always believed in giving credit where it’s due.
-This blog post documents the bittersweet reality of our dealings with politicians and civil servants. https://surat-terbuka-mb-selangor.blogspot.com/2025/06/bitter-sweet-experience-with-our.html
+Whatever the case, I’ve always believed in giving credit to whom it’s due.
+This blog post documents the bittersweet reality of our dealings with politicians and civil servants.

-Our problem isn’t a handful of isolated incidents—it’s a systemic failure rooted in the inertia of local authorities, the attitude of little Napoleons mentioned by Pak Lah, and the inaction or indifference of elected representatives and their appointees (local councillors).
+Our problem isn’t a handful of isolated incidents—it is a systemic failure rooted in the inertia of local authorities, the attitude of little Napoleons mentioned by Pak Lah, and the inaction or indifference of elected representatives and their appointees (local councillors).

 Yesterday’s flash flood at Batu Caves is symptomatic of deeper issues I’ve long highlighted.
 If poor drainage construction is indeed one of the root causes, then the failure to compel contractors to rectify faults before handover is proving costly.